-- a A matter personal to a member of staff that is being considered by a meeting of the Full Council OR the Resources committee OR any other delegated sub-committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Council and the Resources Committee or, if he is not available, the vice-chair of the Council and the Resources Committee of absence occasioned by illness or other reason. - c The chair of the Council or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the town clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Committee. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior member of staff (or other members of staff) shall contact the chair of the Resources Committee or in their absence, the vice-chair of the Resources Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Resources Committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by town clerk relates to the chair or vice-chair of the Resources Committee, this shall be communicated to another member of the Resources Committee, which shall be reported back and progressed by resolution of the Resources Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f). - h The council shall keep written records relating to employees secure.
-All paper records shall be secured under lock and electronic records shall bepassword protected. - i Records documenting reasons for an employee's absence due to ill healthor details of a medical condition shall be made available only to those persons with responsibility for the same.
+- a A matter personal to a member of staff that is being considered by a meeting of the Full Council OR the Resources committee OR any other delegated subcommittee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Council and the HR & Personnel Committee or, if they are not available, the vice-chair of the Council and the HR & Personnel Committee of absence occasioned by illness or other reason. - c The chair of the Council or in their absence, the vice-chair and the chair of the HR & Personnel Committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the town clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the HR & Personnel Committee. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior member of staff (or other members of staff) shall contact the chair of the HR & Personnel Committee or in their absence, the vice-chair of the HR & Personnel Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the HR & Personnel Committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by town clerk relates to the chair or vice-chair of the HR & Personnel Committee, this shall be communicated to another member of the HR & Personnel Committee, which shall be reported back and progressed by resolution of the HR & Personnel Committee.

-- j Access and means of access by keys and/or computer passwords to records of employment shall be provided only to those authorised by the town clerk for the specific purpose they are required for. - k In every year, not later than the meeting at which the estimates for next year are settled, the council shall review the pay and conditions of service of existing employees.
+- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f). - h The council shall keep written records relating to employees secure.
+All paper records shall be secured by lock and key and electronic records shall be password protected. - i Records documenting reasons for an employee's absence due to ill healthor details of a medical condition shall be made available only to those persons with responsibility for the same. - j Access and means of access by keys and/or computer passwords to records of employment shall be provided only to those authorised by the town clerk for the specific purpose they are required for.

-20. Responsibilities to provide information
+20. Responsibilities to provide information.